conda/constructor/CONSTRUCT.md

 `platform`:
 ----------------
-The platform for which the installer is created, eg. `linux-32`.
+The platform for which the installer is created, e.g. `linux-32`.
 This is not necessarily the current platform.
 The default, however, is the current platform.
 It is possible to create all the Unix installers on a Unix system, and Windows installers on a Windows system.
 However, you cannot create